 Phonak and Oticon Similarities

-For decades, Phonak and Oticon have been two of the most popular brands of hearing aids.
-Both offer top-of-the-line devices that can work with a variety of hearing loss types.
-Since both of these hearing aid companies offer medical-grade devices, you’ll have to visit your local hearing healthcare provider in order to get a proper hearing evaluation and device fitting.
+For decades, Phonak hearing aids and Oticon hearing aids have been two of the most popular brands.
+Both offer top-of-the-line devices that can help with a variety of hearing loss types.
+Additionally, since both of these hearing aid companies offer medical-grade devices, you’ll have to visit your local hearing healthcare provider in order to get a proper hearing evaluation and device fitting.

 Additionally, hearing aids from both companies have these optional features: